Daniel-Marynicz/GarminIQDataFieldPowerWithZone/README.md

 This Data Filed displays current average power and zone in one data field.
 If data field is too small, then it only displays the current power without zone.
+If you are on Sweet Spot zone then on right corner you have info about this.

 ## What’s New